About Catholic Charities of Southern Nevada

 Planning, Demolition and Renovations took place for the Migration & Refugee Services programs to relocate and utilize a new building asset on our campus.

-Improvements are in the preparation stages for expansion of the Food Services Warehouse followed by future plans for renovating existing buildings and future campus assets.
+Improvements are in progress for an expansion of the Food Services Warehouse and will be followed by renovations of our employee use areas with future plans for renovating the existing buildings and future campus assets.

 Catholic Charities’ mission is designed to help vulnerable people from infants to seniors gain self-sufficiency with dignity and compassion, regardless of religion.
 In order to carry out our mission, Catholic Charities employs on average 250 full-time and part-time employees and utilizes volunteers.
 With their generous gift of time and talent, volunteers enable Catholic Charities to help even more.
 By blending the support of individual donors, local and federal government and benevolent community partners, Catholic Charities of Southern Nevada will continue vigilantly planning and preparing for the future needs of Southern Nevada as it has done for the past eight decades.